The originating document has been archived. We cannot confirm the completeness, accuracy and currency of the content.

 Generic Name: insulin glulisine (IN-su-lin GLOO-lis-een)

-Brand Name: Examples include Apidra and Apidra Solostar
+Brand Name: Apidra

-Apidra cartridges is used for:
+Apidra cartridges are used for:

-Apidra cartridges is a fast-acting form of the hormone insulin.
+Apidra cartridges are a fast-acting form of the hormone insulin.
 It works by helping your body to use sugar properly.
 This lowers the amount of glucose in the blood, which helps to treat diabetes.

 Do NOT use Apidra cartridges if:

 - you are allergic to any ingredient in Apidra cartridges